Bridging the gap

 Key success skills to help students learn to embrace change.

-What is the cost of Transitions?
+What is the cost of Pathways to Success?

 Pricing can vary depending on the number of classes served, program location (in or out of Cuyahoga County).
 On average a single program costs $3,800 but the per program cost goes down when facilitating multiple programs within the same day.